RickofManc/vv-pizzas/README.md

 ### Software & Web Applications

 * [Balsamiq](https://balsamiq.com/) - Used to build wireframes in the Skelton phase.
+* [LucidChart](https://www.lucidchart.com/pages/) - To map out the flow of data.
 * This website was coded using Python3, HTML5, CCS3 and JavScript with [GitPod](https://gitpod.io/) used for an IDE and [GitHub](https://github.com/) as a hosting repository.
 * [W3schools](https://www.w3schools.com/) - Source of 'How to...' information throughout the build.
 * [Stack Overflow](https://stackoverflow.com/) - Source of 'How to...' information on Python code.
 * [Python Tutor](https://pythontutor.com/) - For testing sections of code.
 * [Wave](https://wave.webaim.org/) - Accessibility Testing to ensure content is readable for all users.
 * [HTML Validator](https://validator.w3.org/) - For validating HMTL code.
+* [W3 CSS Validator](https://jigsaw.w3.org/css-validator/validator) - For validating CSS code.
 * [PEP8 Validator](http://pep8online.com/)  - For validating Python code.
-* [Code Beautify](https://codebeautify.org/) - For validating the layout of all code.
+* [Code Beautify](https://codebeautify.org/) - For validating the layout of code.
-* [IE NetREnderer](https://netrenderer.com/index.php) - For testing website functionality on IE versions 7-10.
+* [IE NetREnderer](https://netrenderer.com/index.php) - For browser testing on Microsoft IE versions 7-10.
-* [LambdaTest](https://www.lambdatest.com/) - For cross browser testing on macOS versions of Safari and Opera.
+* [LambdaTest](https://www.lambdatest.com/) - For cross browser testing including, macOS Safari and Opera.